Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Drawing the celestial sphere -- Sophisticated version

 \begin{itemize}

-\item Before computing the image, we solve the geodesics equation for a freely falling observer (the one that defines our reference tetrad, with four-velocity $T^\mu$) for all possible angles $\delta$ between the geodesic and the radial direction.
-This amounts to sample, in a more appropriate way, all the values of the geodesic impact parameter.
+\item Before computing the image, we solve the geodesics equation for a freely falling observer (or the one that defines our reference tetrad, with four-velocity $T^\mu$) for all possible angles $\delta$ between the geodesic and the radial direction $R^\mu$.
+This amounts to sample, in some appropriate way, all the values of the geodesic impact parameter.

-\item For each of these geodesics we obtain the angle $\delta - \chi$ by which the geodesics has been deflected.
+\item For each of these geodesics we obtain the angle $\delta - \chi$ by which the geodesics has been deflected before reaching the observer.

 \item We sample this quantity sufficiently by computing a moderately large number of geodesics so that the both functions $\chi(\delta)$ and its inverse $\delta(\chi)$ are well sampled.

 \item Then, for each pixel of the image, compute the angle $\delta$ between the corresponding null geodesic and the radial direction, and identify the plane into which the photon trajectory lies.